MUST-SCSE-SE-2018/University-Grade-Management-System/README.md

 ### Usage
 + Installation

   > This project doesn't need external plugins.
-You can import my java code into java IDEs to run, or launch the .exe document directly.
+You can import my java code into java IDE to run, or launch the .jar document directly.
 + Sort

   > 1. Click the "File" and choose "Open File" option.